machinelabs/docs.machinelabs.ai/src/guide/quickstart.md

       url: https://s3.amazonaws.com/img-datasets/mnist.npz
 ```

 This configures the execution to fetch the `mnist.npz` from the specified Url and save it to `inputs/mnist.npz`.
-Notice that `inputs` is a special folder inside your code's execution directory which all our configured inputs are downloaded to before the actual execution starts to run the code.
+Notice that `inputs` is a special folder inside our code's execution directory which all our configured inputs are downloaded to before the actual execution starts to run the code.

-The name that you specify for the input doesn't have to match the actual download name so that you can give different names to files that would otherwise conflict with their names.
+The name that we specify for the input doesn't have to match the actual download name so that we can give different names to files that would otherwise conflict with their names.
 Notice though that it is mandatory to specify a name for each input even if we don't need a different name.

 ## Writing the code